What is a digital twin?

 Thought Leader

-You may have heard these terms before, but precisely what is a digital twin or, more specifically, a digital supply chain twin?
-These words aren’t just marketing lingo; they are the next step in fine-tuning your organization’s supply chain.
+You may have heard these terms before, but precisely what is a digital twin?
+Axon’s digital supply chain twin is more than just a marketing term, it’s the next step in fine-tuning your organization’s supply chain.

 The term has become fairly common, though there is still a lot of confusion about its meaning.
 It is essentially a virtual representation of a physical object or process that captures both physical and behavioral characteristics.
 But the reality is that the definition has changed over time and that digital twins are being developed for different purposes.